 Step 5: Preparing The Lobster Mac & Cheese

 Now, we are in the homestretch!
 Gently fold the prepared macaroni noodles into the cheese sauce.

 Now, it is time to get back to Mr. Lobster!
 First, spray a casserole dish with non-stick spray.
 Add a layer of noodles with the cheese sauce, and top with the lobster meat.
 Add shredded cheddar and Gruyere cheeses.
 Bake until hot and bubbly!
-For an authentic coastal meal, pair your Lobster Mac & Cheese with some Southern Style Hushpuppies!
+For an authentic and coastal meal, pair your lobster mac and cheese with some Southern Style Hushpuppies!

-Side note: This recipe makes 6-8 servings.
-Since I am an empty-nester now, I made three smaller portions for two.
-So, if the photo on the left looks like a small portion, it actually is smaller!
-You can also prepare Lobster Mac and Cheese in a larger 9×13 baking dish.
-If you have left overs, you can make Country Fair Style Fried Mac & Cheese Bites!
-I used my Lobster Mac & Cheese recipe for the fried bite….they are SO good!
+Side note: This recipe makes 6-8 servings and since I am an empty-nester now, I made three smaller portions for two.
+So, if the photo on the left looks like a small portion, well it actually is smaller!
+You can also prepare lobster mac and cheese in a larger 9×13 baking dish.
+If you have left overs, you can make Country Fair Style Fried Mac & Cheese Bites using this lobster mac and cheese recipe….they are SO good!

 Lobster Mac and Cheese Casserole